Marcella Althaus-Reid

-Marcella Maria Althaus-Reid (Rosario, Santa Fe, Argentina 11 May 1952 – Edinburgh, Scotland 20 February 2009) was an Argentine Professor of Contextual Theology at New College, the University of Edinburgh.
-When appointed, she was the only woman professor of theology at a Scottish University and the first woman professor of theology at New College in its 160-year history.
+Marcella Maria Althaus-Reid (11 May 1952 – 20 February 2009) was an Argentine-Scottish Professor of Contextual Theology at New College, the University of Edinburgh.
+When appointed, she was the only female professor of theology at a Scottish university and the first female professor of theology at New College in its 160-year history.
+She was a speaker and author on liberation theology, feminist theology and queer theology.